7 FAM 1200 Appendix E

 c.
 Van Dyne also points out that between 1862 – 1877, the Attorney General of the United States issued four different, and sometimes conflicting opinions regarding this issue.
 During the same period, various U.S. courts and international claims commissions to which the United States was a party issued varying opinions on the subject.

 d.
-To resolve any doubt that might exist because of the variant decisions of the courts, and opinions of the Secretaries of State and Attorneys General as to the effect of the marriage of an American woman to an alien, on April 13, 1906, the Senate passed a joint resolution providing for a commission to examine the subjects of citizenship of the United States, expatriation, and protection abroad and to make a report and recommendations to the Congress for its consideration.
-The Citizenship Commission of 1906 recommended and Congress enacted the Expatriation Act of March 2, 1907 (34 Statutes at Large 1228), Section 3, which provided by statute that a female U.S. citizen automatically lost citizenship upon marriage to an alien.
+To resolve any doubt that might exist because of the variant decisions of the courts, and opinions of the Secretaries of State and Attorneys General as to the effect of the marriage of a U.S. citizen woman to a non-U.S. citizen, on April 13, 1906, the Senate passed a joint resolution providing for a commission to examine the subjects of citizenship of the United States, expatriation, and protection abroad and to make a report and recommendations to the Congress for its consideration.
+The Citizenship Commission of 1906 recommended and Congress enacted the Expatriation Act of March 2, 1907 (34 Statutes at Large 1228), Section 3, which provided by statute that a female U.S. citizen automatically lost citizenship upon marriage to a non-U.S. citizen.

 e.
 Section 2, Act of February 10, 1855 (10 Statutes at Large 604) provided “Any women who is now or may hereafter be married to a citizen of the United States, and who might herself be lawfully naturalized shall be deemed a citizen.”
 The Naturalization Act of June 29, 1906 (34 Statutes at Large 596) provided a uniform rule for naturalization.